 The ECJ then considered whether the transitional federal law could be justified.
 It held that it could.
 The difference in treatment that it caused could be justified by the aim of protecting acquired rights and, as had already been found in Specht it was suited to achieving the aim pursued.
 It did not go beyond what was necessary to achieve the aim.

-The ECJ did not accept Mr Unland’s argument that he should receive retrospective.
-Even if her were successful, any liability would fall not at the hands of Mr Unland’s employer but rather at the hands of the Federal Republic of Germany under a Francovich claim arising from the Government’s failure to implement the Framework Directive 2000/78/EC in time.
+The ECJ did not accept Mr Unland’s argument that he should receive retrospective payment.
+Even if he were successful, any liability would not fall at the hands of Mr Unland’s employer but rather at the hands of the Federal Republic of Germany under a Francovich claim arising from the Government’s failure to implement the Framework Directive 2000/78/EC in time.
 The ECJ dealt with this issue very briefly.

 Daniel Unland v Land Berlin, case C-20/13, 9 September 2015